 (b) there is no obligation under the Electricity Industry (Obligation to Connect) Regulations 2005 regulation 4 for a distributor to attach or connect those premises to a distribution system.

-(3) The obligation in subregulation (1) does not arise if the customer requesting supply —
+(3) The obligation subregulation (1A) does not arise if the customer requesting supply —

-(a) owes an amount of money to the relevant corporation; and
+(a) owes an amount of money to the retailer; and

 (b) has not —

-(i) entered into an arrangement with the relevant corporation for payment of the amount owed; or
+(i) entered into an arrangement with the retailer for payment of the amount owed; or

 (ii) complied with the terms of any such arrangement.

-(4) It is a condition of every retail licence and integrated regional licence held by a relevant corporation that it must comply with the obligation in subregulation (1).
+(4) It is a condition of every retail licence and integrated regional licence held by a retailer that the retailer must comply with the obligation in subregulation (1A) if that obligation arises in respect of the retailer.

 [Regulation 40 amended: Gazette 31 Mar 2006 p.
-1344.]
+1344; SL 2022/103 r.
+20.]

 Notes

 This is a compilation of the Electricity Industry (Customer Contracts) Regulations 2005 and includes amendments made by other written laws.
 For provisions that have come into operation see the compilation table.
-For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table